-The “corporate welfare” that the president refers to are tax deductions and exemptions that are available to all American businesses.
-But the deductions allowed for oil and gas companies are lower than those for other manufacturers.
+The “corporate welfare” the president referred to are tax deductions and exemptions all American businesses can claim.
+The deductions allowed for oil and gas companies are actually lower than those for other manufacturers.

 It hasn’t the stopped the president from claiming, as he did in March, that oil and gas companies take “billions a year in taxpayer subsidies.”

 In April, he even instructed the Justice Department to investigate the possibility of price gouging, “so we can make sure no one’s being taken advantage of at the pump.”

 There is no evidence oil companies are profiting off higher gasoline prices.

 Gas prices have skyrocketed during Obama’s presidency, from an average of $1.83 per gallon when he took office to $3.80 this week.
 The unrest in the Middle East is responsible, but so is the Obama’s energy policy.

 The president suspended deepwater drilling in the Gulf of Mexico in the summer of 2010 after the Deepwater Horizon oil spill and has refused to open more areas, in Alaska, off the Atlantic coastline, in Colorado and Wyoming, to drilling.
 These regions are estimated to hold over 200 billion barrels of oil that are recoverable with today’s technology.
 If developed, it would be enough to free America from the import of foreign oil for half a century.

 Yet the president insists that “drilling alone cannot come close to meeting our long-term energy needs” and prefers to subsidize green energy companies; a form of actual corporate welfare he never talks negatively about.